 expense using High St banks which are notorious for charging high

 fees.
-World wide currencies buy Euros at an advantageous rate for
+World Wide Currencies buy Euros at an advantageous rate for

 you and do not charge any commission.